 What does Montessori teacher training entail?

 The training can be received in three different formats:

 A Diploma course is available for those looking to become proficient in all age groups, and can be taken in one or two-year courses.
 This is the only option for those looking to become a fully-fledged Montessori-style teacher.

 A Certificate course is a shorter, part time evening course which takes place during the spring term.
 It specialises in producing assistants, but is insufficient training for those looking to lead the classroom as a teacher.

 A Lecture series is provided for those who simply wish to learn more about the approach without taking a formal course of study.
 This is not a qualification and will not constitute ‘teacher training’.

-So how can this be applied in my classroom?
+So how can the Maria Montessori Philosophy of Education be applied in my classroom?